pawanlamba/mlai-blog/_posts/2020-06-15-Min_Max_Loss_Revisting_Classification_Loss.md

 where sample $x$ is tagged to class $c$.

-Intutively we are pushing sample close to its class's learned representation and pushing all classess away from each other to maintain seprability.
+Intuitively we are pushing samples close to its class's learned representation and pushing all classes away from each other to maintain separability.

 For simplifying it to a minimization problem we can rewrite it as

 $$min \sum_{x\in X, c \in C}D(x,c) - \sum_{\forall C} D(c_i,c_j)$$

-We are free to choose any distance convex metric like L2, L1, Cosine Similarity, KL-Divergence etc.
+We are free to choose any distance convex metric like L2, L1, Cosine Similarity, KL-Divergence, etc.

-For non probabilitic metrics we need to have a constraint on the $D(c_i,c_j)$ as it can not converge.
+For non-probabilistic metrics, we need to have a constraint on the $D(c_i,c_j)$ as it can not converge.

 $$min \sum_{x\in X, c \in C}D(x,c) - \sum_{\forall C} D(c_i,c_j)$$